Luos-io/Documentation/src/pages/high/ros.md

 ---
 ```

 In order to publish messages to the Luos modules, use a regular ROS publisher.
-For instance, here's how to light up the Luos RGB module, in pink color:
+For instance, here is how to light up the Luos RGB module, in a pink color:
 ```
 ros2 topic pub /rgb_led_mod/variables/color/write std_msgs/msg/ColorRGBA "{r: 64, g: 0, b: 64}" --once
 ```